 Welcome to Week 2 of the Less Mess Challenge!
 This week we will be decluttering and organizing the kitchen, pantry, and refrigerator.
-Actually, this is the best area for you to find childcare for since this is going to be big and messy and INTENSE if you’re doing the full challenge.
+This week will be big, messy, and intense, but it will feel SO good when you’re done!
+If you have the option, definitely find childcare for this task.

 This post is divided into a kitchen section (top), pantry section (middle), and refrigerator section (bottom of page).

 - Specialty Spaces